 Do school buses and parent vehicles use the same driveway for arrival and dismissal?

 No, there are separate driveways for family vehicles and school buses.

 Do all students use the same entrance to the school building in the morning?

 No, students can use different entrances.

-Are all students released at the same time during dismissal?
-No, we use a staggered release process (walkers are released first, bus riders second, etc.) Is school staff involved in either arrival or dismissal?
+No, we use a staggered release process (walkers are released first, bus riders second, etc.)

 Yes, we have school staff help students enter and exit the campus safely.

 Are there any adult crossing guards located along student walking routes?

 Yes, we have at least one adult crossing guard that helps students on their walking routes.

 Are there police officers that help with arrival or dismissal procedures at this school?

 No, we do not have police officers who help direct traffic around the school.

 Are students involved in any arrival or dismissal process (i.e. student safety patrol)?